nus-cs2113-AY2122S2/tp/docs/team/seanhowb.md

     - Wrote the introduction, using the user guide and quick start.
     - Changed the way expected output is displayed, from images to text form for better formatting.
     - Formatted the headers and the `Format` and `Expected Outcome` field.

 ### DG Contribution
 1. Contributed to the `Add Command` portion.
     - Added `Add Expenditure` portion
-    - Added Fig 7 - AddCommand Sequence Diagram and Fig 8 - Add Expenditure Command Sequence Diagram
+    - Added the initial Fig 7 - AddCommand Sequence Diagram and Fig 8 - Add Expenditure Command Sequence Diagram

 2. Wrote the `Introduction` and `Appendix Requirements`.
-    - Added Product Scope, Non-Functional Requirements, Glossary
+    - Added Product Scope, Non-Functional Requirements, Glossary.
     - Added the purpose, acknowledgements and using the developer guide.

 ### Team-Based tasks Contribution